Sir Peter Dixon (Chair)

 He brings to the charity a depth of senior-level experience with the NHS and other public bodies.
 For ten years he served as a Council Member and Trustee for the NHS Confederation, the membership body for all organisations that commission and provide NHS services.
-He has also been Chairman of University College London Hospitals NHS Foundation Trust and the Enfield and Haringey Health Authority.
+He has also been Chair of University College London Hospitals NHS Foundation Trust and the Enfield and Haringey Health Authority.

 Peter is currently Vice-Chair of the Norfolk Broads Authority, Chair of Imperial College Health Partners, Chair of Anglia Ruskin Health Partnership, and Chair of South East Coast Ambulance Trust.
 He is also a trustee of Pathway, the UK’s leading homeless healthcare charity.

 Peter has been a board member in registered social landlords for nearly 40 years and was Chair of the Housing Corporation, the Government’s national affordable housing agency, from October 2003 until December 2008.
 He was knighted for services to housing in 2009.In his earlier career, Peter held a number of roles in business, banking, and corporate finance.
 He is a graduate of Corpus Christi College, Cambridge, and holds a Masters degree in Modern History and an MSc in Business Studies from London Business School.

 Julian Baust (Vice-Chair)